alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 **Evaluation Metric**

-We need to choose an evaluation metric.
+Next, let's choose an evaluation metric.
 This is the metric by which we measure the success of a prediction.
-For example, a basic evaluation metric could be to look at the absolute error between a predicted and actual house price.
+For example, a basic evaluation metric could be the absolute error between the predicted and actual house prices.

-In this case, we will choose the logarithmic root mean square error (lrmse).
+In this case, we will choose the Logarithmic Root Mean Square Error (lrmse).
 By using a logarithmic metric, the errors in predicting expensive houses and cheap houses will have an equal effect on the result.

 **Train Model**

-We will try two machine learning methods - Random Forrest Regression and Linear Regression.
-Using Scikit-learn, it’s extremely quick to implement these models.
+We will try two machine learning methods - **Random Forrest Regression** and **Linear Regression**.
+Using Scikit-learn, it’s really quick to implement models, so we can try different ones out.

 1. Random Forrest Regression
 ```
 model = RandomForestRegressor()
-model.fit(X_train_cleaned,y_train)
+model.fit(X_train_cleaned,Y_train)
 ```
 2. Linear Regression
 ```
 model = RandomForestRegressor()
-model.fit(X_train_cleaned,y_train)
+model.fit(X_train_cleaned,Y_train)
 ```

 **Make Predictions on the Test Set**

-Now that our models have learnt the relationship between the features and prices in the test set, we can test them out on the test set.
+Now that our models have learnt the relationship between the features and prices in the test set, we can try them out on the test set.
 ```
 predictions = model.predict(X_test_cleaned)
-sns.regplot(y_test,predictions)
+sns.regplot(Y_test,predictions)
 ```
-The plot below show the difference between the predicted prices and the actual prices when using Random Forrest Regression:
+The plot below shows the difference between the predicted prices and the actual prices when using Random Forrest Regression:
 <p align="center">
 <img src="/assets/bio/results.png" alt="results" style="width:50%"/>
 </p>
-By testing both models, we find that the best choice is Random Forrest Regression, which had an accuracy of the 85.6% and lrmse of 0.15, while Linear Regression had an accuracy of 78.2% and lrmse of 0.26.
+By testing both models, we find that the best choice is **Random Forrest Regression**, which had an accuracy of the 85.6% and lrmse of 0.15, while Linear Regression had an accuracy of 78.2% and lrmse of 0.26.

-**Improving our model**
+**Hyperparameter tuning**

-We now have a model which predicts house prices with 85.6% accuracy.
+We now have a model which predicts house prices with 86% accuracy.
 This isn’t bad but there’s scope for improvement.

-We can do this using hyperparameter tuning.
+We can do this using **hyperparameter tuning**.
 We can think of this as adjusting the settings of the model to get the best performance.

 The best way to do this is essentially to try out different combinations of hyperparameters (settings) and see which work best.
 Thankfully, we can do this quickly using Scikit-learn.

- We need to identify which hyperparameters are most important for our model.
-Once we’ve found these, we can create a grid of hyperparameter combinations.
-You can see how to create the grid below on [GitHub](http://jse.amstat.org/v19n3/decock.pdf).
+ We need to look up which hyperparameters are most important for our model from the API.
+Once we know these, we can create a grid of hyperparameter combinations.
+You can see how to create this grid on [GitHub](http://jse.amstat.org/v19n3/decock.pdf).

 ```
 {'bootstrap': [True, False],